 Global Infrastructure and Public Private Partnerships

 The McKenna Long & Aldridge (MLA) Global Infrastructure and Public-Private Partnerships (P3) team has skillfully negotiated arrangements in a variety of projects and is experienced in working with U.S. state and local governments, as well as international and domestic private sector clients that seek a strategic foothold in the U.S. P3 market.
-The team includes former high-level members of government, such as former Vermont Governor Howard Dean, former District of Columbia Mayor Anthony Williams, former Georgia Attorney General Thurbert Baker, former Chief Counsel to the Federal Highway Administration Marcus Lemon, as well as former members of the U.S. Congress, senior Congressional staff members, state assembly members, and senior public agency officials (such as the former Chairman of the Georgia Port Authority).
+The team includes former high-level members of government, such as former Vermont Governor Howard Dean, former District of Columbia Mayor Anthony Williams, former Georgia Attorney General Thurbert Baker, as well as former members of the U.S. Congress, senior Congressional staff members, state assembly members, and senior public agency officials (such as the former Chairman of the Georgia Port Authority).
 Our team also includes the co-chairman of the United Nations Public Private Partnership Council and former chairman of the U.S. Infrastructure Private Advisory Group.
 We have testified about P3s before committees and task forces in the U.S. Congress, New York, California, Pennsylvania, Colorado and Michigan.
 This blend of experience coupled with our project finance team offers our clients a unique perspective that is critical in forming P3 relationships and resolving issues involving government.

 We support the initiatives of our clients in the following areas: